adityapattiyeri/home-remote/README.md

 ## Configuration

  I have added subtitutions for all the entities so that it is much easier to get everything up and running.
-Edit entitiy ids to suit you setup.
+Edit entitiy ids to suit your setup.

 ### Lights